This post was last updated on October 4th, 2022 at 01:13 pm.

 The Aronson Nonprofit Report

 When you accept a donation, make sure you know if there are any donor-imposed restrictions.
 If there are, you need to be able to show the donor the receipt of the donation and how the funds were spent in accordance with his wishes.
-This can be accomplished by the use of Fund Accounting which keeps track of which contributions and expenditures are unrestricted, temporarily restricted, and permanently restricted.
+This can be accomplished by the use of Fund Accounting which keeps track of which donations (revenue) and expenditures are unrestricted and permanently restricted.

 For complete definitions of these different fund classifications, please read the introduction post for our “You don’t have to be a CPA to learn Fund Accounting” Series.
 Another great resource is the Financial Accounting Standards Board’s Summary of Statement No. 117.